ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In order to help clients configure themselves with the right URLs for each ACME operation, ACME servers provide a directory object.
 This should be the only URL needed to configure clients.
-It is a JSON object, whose fields names are drawn from the following table and whose values are the corresponding URLs.
+It is a JSON object, whose field names are drawn from the following table and whose values are the corresponding URLs.

 | Field          | URL in value         |